-At just a day old, the zoo’s animal health team applied casts on both rear legs to help stabilize his limbs, and a pair of shoes was crafted by the zoo’s in-house exhibits team from high density polyethylene and plywood.
+At just a day old, the zoo’s animal health team applied casts on both rear legs to help stabilize his limbs, and a pair of shoes were crafted by the zoo’s in-house exhibits team from high-density polyethylene and plywood.

 “At this stage, the new therapeutic shoes are on a trial basis but I’m hopeful that they will help him walk better.
 We’ll continue refining and improving our approach to find a good balance between supporting his limbs and strengthening his tendons,” Storms said.
 “It’s been all hands on deck for our baby.”

 Storm said the youngster was health and nursing but remains in guarded condition and under close observation.

 “As we move forward with his treatment, we’ll continue assessing the best course of action to help him walk and grow normally.”

 The yet-unnamed baby giraffe was born to Olivia and Dave.
 It is the first offspring between the 12-year-old mom and 6-year-old dad; Olivia had her first baby in 2013 at Woodland Park Zoo with a different mate.

 Martin Ramirez, mammal curator at Woodland Park Zoo, said: “As soon as he was born, our animal care and health staff connected with this baby giraffe as we do with all of our animals.
 He’s a symbol of hope for the future of his species and already lives in our hearts.
 We’re rallying for this new animal to thrive and we’re very grateful to our community and fans who have already shown an outpouring of love for our baby giraffe.”

 In the following days, the zoo will launch a community naming contest and a live barn cam.